Lincoln (UK Parliament constituency): Boundaries

+The 2023 Periodic Review of Westminster constituencies, which was based on the ward structure in place at 1 December 2020, left the boundaries unchanged.

 The constituency, as its name suggests, covers the cathedral city of Lincoln in Lincolnshire, and most of its directly adjoining villages.

 History

 Lincoln first sent Members to Parliament in 1265, thirty years before the first all-over coverage of cities and qualifying towns was introduced in the Model Parliament, and has done so ever since, although no records exist from before the end of the 13th century.
 The early elections were held at the Guildhall and the burgesses elected were usually officials of the borough.

 The representation, originally two Members ("burgesses"), was reduced to one Member in 1885.

 The seat was represented for five years by former Cabinet minister Margaret Jackson, later Margaret Beckett.
 Lincoln became the oldest constituency in the country in 2010 when the City of York constituency was divided.

 Constituency profile

 The seat includes the University of Lincoln.
 From 1945 to 1972 Lincoln was continuously held by the Labour Party, often as a safe seat.
-The city has good transport links with Nottingham, Hull and the smaller ancient market towns in Lincolnshire, such as Spalding, Market Rasen and Boston.
+The city has good transport links with Nottingham, Leeds, Sheffield and Hull.
 Lincoln was a bellwether constituency from October 1974 to 2015, voting for the party which would form the government in each election.
 In 2017 Labour took the seat despite being the 2nd largest party nationwide.